erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

 I am a researcher at Inria, Brittany, France ([ARTISHAU team](https://team.inria.fr/artishau/)).
 I am leading the scientific council of the [Société Informatique de France](https://www.societe-informatique-de-france.fr/), and I am the president of an association promoting free software for mail/hosting in Brittany.

 My current research is studying [black-box algorithms](https://hal.inria.fr/hal-03940259v1/document) (or [links to papers](https://github.com/erwanlemerrer/blackbox-algorithms)) in the context of of decision-making algorithms (neural-network models, LLMs, etc).
-In other words, I am interested in the [audit/understanding of algorithms from the user-side](https://hal.inria.fr/hal-03851597/document) (FR).
+In other words, I am interested in **auditability**, that is: **what can or cannot be audited, and how**.
 I co-organized the [WAAA workshop on algorithmic audits of algorithms](https://algorithmic-audits.github.io/), in an attempt to link several research domains on this societal question.
 * [Monitoring 2022 elections on YouTube](https://www.lemonde.fr/blog/binaire/2022/07/05/le-recommandeur-les-sondages-et-laudit-en-boite-noire-de-youtube/).
 * [Audited shadow banning pratices by Twitter](https://twitter.com/whosban_?lang=en).